klaviyo/klaviyo-android-sdk/README.md

 ## DISCLAIMER

-*This project is in a closed beta, breaking changes could still being made to the API.
+*This project is in a closed beta, breaking changes could still be made to the API.
 This is not yet intended for public use*

-Android SDK allows developers to incorporate Klaviyo event and profile tracking functionality within native Android applications.
+The Klaviyo Android SDK allows developers to incorporate Klaviyo event and profile tracking functionality within native Android applications.
 The SDK assists in identifying users and tracking user events.
 Once integrated, your marketing team will be able to better understand your app users' needs and